abourdon/powerapi-akka/sensors/sensor-cpu-sigar-times/README.md

-# Time in states implementation of the PowerAPI CPU Sensor module
+# Time in states implementation of the PowerAPI CPU Sensor module (based on sensor-cpu-sigar)

 ## Presentation